-You will hear back from me via email about your pre-proposals by noon on Tuesday November 2nd.
+You will hear back from us about your pre-proposals in or before class on Wednesday.
 Then, it's time to create a formal final project proposal.

-This proposal will become a sort of contract between you and I, not too unlike a Hampshire Division II contract, describing what you plan to do for your final project in the course.
-By approving it, I agree that completion of the project as described will satisfy the course requirements.
+This proposal will become a sort of contract between us, not too unlike a Hampshire Division II contract, describing what you plan to do for your final project in the course.
+By approving it, we agree that completion of the project as described will satisfy the course requirements.